Mr Robert Rhodes

 Psychology has been through reform, therefore students will study it over a linear 2 year period, they will then sit their exams at the end of this time.
 This will take the form of three two hour papers.

 5 GCSEs at grade 5 or above.
 Due to the new changes that have been introduced by the government, Psychology papers now must assess mathematical ability and accounts for 10% of the paper, therefore a minimum of a grade 5 in Maths is required.
 A grade 5 in Science is also advised due to the scientific nature of the course.
-A grade 5 in English.
+A grade 5 in English is also required.

 - A LEVEL PSYCHOLOGY